noelkronenberg/dalytic/README.md

 # Dalytic

-Dashboard analytics for the everyday.
+A portable analytics dashboard for the everyday.

 ## Development